zentrumnawi/solid-discussions/solid-git-workflow.md

 ​	`git push`

-If your new branch is yet unknown to the server, it will tell you to use `git push --set-upstream origin <branch name>` .
-Follow these instructions - but it's sufficient to remember `git push`.
+If your new branch is yet unknown to the server it will tell you to use `git push --set-upstream origin <branch name>`.
+Follow these instructions - it's sufficient to remember `git push`.

 ### 4. Create a Pull Request on GitHub

-If you want others to take a look at your code (yes, you want!), go to GitHub and create a pull request (**PR**).
+If you want others to take a look at your code (yes, you want!
+See rule [No. 2](solid-coding-rules.md)), go to GitHub and create a pull request (**PR**).

 Newly pushed branches show up on the code tab and the button `create pull request` should be right there, so it's very simple.

 Write a PR message and explain what this branch is for.
-Assign a reviewer.
+Assign a _reviewer_.

 Continue working and pushing - all new commits will be integrated in the pull request.

 GitHub Actions will even start to test and/or build the project after each push.
 If something fails, you will be notified and can take action.
-If the reviewer has comments or suggests changes, apply the changes and push again.
+If the reviewer has comments or suggests changes, apply the changes, commit and push again.

-If you want to work on another branch, make sure all your changes are committed and follow the above instructions to start to a new branch or switch to an existing one with `git checkout <another-branch>`.
+If you want to work on another branch, **make sure all your changes are committed** and follow the above instructions to start to a new branch or switch to an existing one with `git checkout <another-branch>`.
+If you do not want to commit (why wouldn't you?), you may [stash](https://www.git-scm.com/docs/git-stash) your changes.

 ### 5. Adjust the version